Fifth and Madison Avenues buses: Recent changes

 Plans were announced in April 2002 to reroute northbound evening and late night M2 service off of Wanamaker Place, University Place, and East 14th Street and onto Fourth Avenue, which was the route used by M2 during the rest of the day.
 The change was made so M2 service would not be split between two corridors overnight, to simplify M2 service, reduce travel times by three to five minutes, and consolidate late night M1 and M2 service.
 The service change took effect on June 30, 2002.

 On June 25, 2010, as a result of service cuts, MTA no longer operated weekend M1 service into Midtown, instead terminating at 106th Street.
 After numerous requests to rescind some of the 2010 service cuts, the MTA restored the M1 to 8th Street on the weekends on January 6, 2013.
 There was a proposal underway to re-extend this line back down to Worth Street in early 2017.
 In this proposal, every other bus would go to Worth Street via Bowery and Third Avenue, returning uptown via Centre Street and Lafayette Street.
 The M1 was extended back down to Grand Street on September 3, 2017, though downtown buses run on Broadway.
 Service will eventually be re-extended to Worth Street, after which the downtown buses running below 8th Street will be rerouted onto Bowery.

 In April 2018, it was proposed to permanently truncate the M4's southern terminal to 41st Street.
 This was due to a street-widening along 32nd Street that would cause delays for M4 buses from terminating there, since that portion of the route was shared with the Q32, which continues northward from Penn Station to Jackson Heights, Queens.
 The change would occur in summer 2018.
 To allow M4 riders to access Penn Station, and vice versa, free transfers would be available between Q32 and M4 buses going in the same direction.
 However, the plan was then changed to have the M4 continue down to 32nd Street, where it would terminate midway between 5th and Madison Avenues, two blocks from Penn Station.
 This was likely done to minimize the impact of the route changes because of the 32nd Street widening, while still maintaining the same connectivity with other routes, like the at 34th Street.

 On June 30, 2024, the M2 stop on Audubon Avenue at West 165th Street was discontinued and was redirected to Amsterdam Avenue, and the M3 stop terminal was relocated to St. Nicholas Avenue at West 192nd Street.
 The northbound M4 stop on East 32nd Street at Fifth Avenue was relocated to Madison Avenue at East 32nd Street.
 The stop on East 32nd Street at Fifth Avenue was changed to be a drop-off only stop.

+Incidents

+In the morning rush of April 4, 2014, a bus that was about to do M4 service crashed into Tommy’s Grill & Pizzeria in Washington Heights after a minivan bumped the bus while making a left turn.
+There were five injuries, but all were in stable condition.